-Business metrics can be views hours, % of correct prediction (accuracy), coverage (how many genres a user has watched or % long tail movies), number of subscriptions.
-These metrics is not only for make more money, but they are important to measure if the user has his own metrics/values fulfilled, like a user that is increasing his average number of views probably has his values addressed.
+Business metrics can be views per hour, percentage of correct prediction (accuracy), coverage (how many genres a user has watched or % long tail movies), number of subscriptions.
+These metrics are not only focusing on adding value to the business, but they are important to measure the user satisfaction.
+For instance a user that is increasing his average number of views probably has his values addressed.